bitsofcotton/NAND/README.md

 # General Tips
 If the data is enough, machine learning methods can implement any of the implementation.
-So around this, we aims and we need the implementation of compact and low complexity and whole readable library, (and system).
+So around this, we aims and we need the implementation of compact and low complexity which is easy to audit.

 # Tips on layers
 Ongoing deep learnings often have layers 6 or so.